Who We Are

 Membership in the KSU Tellers requires an audition and successful completion of TPS 1600 Introduction to Performance Studies.
 Auditions are held in the beginning of the Fall Semester.
 If you are cast you must register for TPS 4010 Storytelling Practicum.
-This is a two credit hour course that may be repeated over several semesters for up to six hours.
-For more information contact Dr. Charles Parrott in Wilson 220 or by e-mail at email@example.com.
+This is a two-credit hour course that may be repeated for up to six hours of course credit.
+For more information, please contact Dr. Charles Parrott in Wilson 220 or by e-mail at firstname.lastname@example.org.

 Performances at KSU

 Each semester the Tellers share their finest original storytelling performances in the Department’s Onyx Theater.

 Performance in the Community

 The Tellers are proud to have the opportunity to entertain all kinds of audiences with stories ranging from personal narratives and devised theatre to folktales and fairytales.
 We’ve performed at the Atlanta Fringe Festival, the “Do Tell” Storytelling Festival at Madison Morgan Cultural Center, DragonCon, PushPush Theatre, Serenbe Playhouse, the Atlanta Aquarium, the, and the Atlanta Science Festival in addition to many local schools.
 We see these events as opportunities to give people a window into one of the most entertaining traditions in performance.

 The Tellers have also performed at academic conferences and festivals including: the Southern States Communication Association Conference, the International Association for Research on Service-Learning and Community Engagement Annual Conference, the International Council of Fine Arts Deans Annual Conference, the Patti Pace Performance Festival, and the Petite Jean Performance Festival.